 For more than eight decades, the Hirsch Library has served the museum staff, art researchers, college students, and the public by collecting, providing access to, and preserving information about the visual arts.
 Situated in the museum's Caroline Wiess Law Building designed by Ludwig Mies van der Rohe, the Hirsch Library serves as the general art research library for the institution.
-The Kitty King Powell Library and Study Center, a branch of the Hirsch Library, is located at Bayou Bend and focuses on American decorative arts.
+The Kitty King Powell Library and Study Center, a branch of the Hirsch Library, is located just minutes away at Bayou Bend and focuses on American decorative arts.

 Materials associated with the history of art and related disciplines are readily available in the library's elegantly appointed reading room.
 Computer terminals and reading tables are likewise available for art related research.
 A beautiful garden terrace provides natural light and additional seating.